Fourth Stimulus Check: Will You Get Another Relief Payment?

 A Fourth Stimulus Check Is Unlikely

-All of this tacit and explicit support keeps alive the possibility of another round of stimulus checks — or recurring stimulus checks.
-It doesn’t make either of them likely, however.
+All of this tacit and explicit support keeps alive the possibility more stimulus checks.
+The support doesn’t make it likely, however.
 And there are many reasons why.

 With vaccinations rising and guidance becoming less strict, the nation’s economy continues its recovery.
 Looser restrictions help businesses.
 Jobs are available in many sectors.
 Many industries are even complaining of worker shortages.
 The average for new unemployment claims over four weeks continues to push downward.
 Consumer confidence is much higher than it was during the pandemic, though inflation concerns could dampen optimism about business conditions and the job market.

 Consumer spending drives two-thirds of the country’s economy.
-And the third stimulus check, along with excess pandemic savings, has boosted people’s spending power.
+And excess pandemic savings, along with three stimulus checks, has boosted people’s spending power.
 That spending power will increase even more when monthly Child Tax Credit payments start in July.
 An improved financial position generally also raises optimism for the future.
-The ongoing vaccinations, which will continue to allow the economy to safely reopen, certainly help.
+The ongoing vaccinations, which are allowing the economy to safely reopen, certainly help.
 All that additional spending, along with the release of pent-up demand, should lead to more jobs as companies hire to address consumer needs.
-With the economy opening up and gaining traction, a fourth round of stimulus checks seems less urgent.
+With the economy gaining traction, a fourth round of stimulus checks seems less urgent.

 In Nersisyan’s view, “let’s see if people still need more assistance.
 Let’s see how the economy’s doing as things keep opening up and the vaccination rates go up and things go back to some sense of normal.
 And let’s see where the unemployment numbers are.
 Are people still running behind on their rents and mortgages and so on?
 And based on that, let’s decide whether we need to inject more spending into the economy.
 I would say wait and see right now.”